bash-bastion/basalt/docs/getting-started.md

 But it doesn't work - this is standard behavior.
 When looking for binaries, bpm _does_ look at the root directory, but only for shell scripts that are marked as _executable_ (`chmod +x z.sh`)

 The authors of `z` did not mark the file as executable because they did not intend for you to execute the file - you are supposed to `source` it.
-This is why the `package-path` command exists:
+This is why the `bpm-load` command exists:

 ```sh
 $ bpm --global package-path rupa/z